Initial configuration

 If you haven’t installed yet, start with Getting started.

-Step 3: Add a license key
+Step 3: Activate your license

-Related platform documentation: License management.
+Related platform documentation: License Management.

 Step 4: Add users